 Machine Learning application to build a Vendor Guide

 Using a machine learning algorithm, this application searches the web for targeted vendor types then scrapes the contact info and builds an Adobe Acrobat (pdf) listing guide.
 This application is written in Ruby and is a console application.

 This application was developed to monitor and set off alarms if CO2 levels reached a dangerous level in the mines.
 The basic architecture was a Windows Server connected to the monitors via an RS422 network.
 The service was developed in Visual C++ for speed and reliability and the user interface in Visual Basic.

 Data Warehouse Dashboard

 A flexible password generator that respects your privacy.

 This is a small SaaS (Software as a Service) project I developed for myself after becoming tired of being bombarded by ads or being forced to register for other password sites.
 While I developed this for myself others are encouraged to use it if needed.
 It is currently being cleaned up so it can be released as open-source.

 Priority Software, Inc.

-Priority Software, Inc. needed a new site to help answer potential customers questions about their software products.
-This was developed using Wordpress with a customized theme and several custom developed plug-ins.
+Priority Software, Inc. was in need of a new site that was easy to maintain and there to help answer questions from potential customers about their software products.
+This site was developed using WordPress with a customized theme and several custom-developed plug-ins written in PHP.

 Warehouse Robotic Management System